Kat9-123/Elite/README.md

 ## Miscellaneous
 If you have any tips, optimisations, etc. Please either message me or make a pull request.
 The code is stil relatively messy.

+### Perfomance
+Sadly the performance really isn't great.
+It will probably run on most computers but you will have to tinker a bit with the settings.